Caromin/ChauffeurUSv3/README.md

 # ChauffeurUSGroupProjectv3

-(Finished, uninterested to making it a full website);
+(Finished.
+The idea is flawed, no point in going more in depth to flush out minor and time consuming additions, for project);

 ---

 Remaining Issues:

-- Better validation checks before registering.
+- Better validation checks and alerts before registering.

-- Removed match() from validation check, need to be placed somewhere else, caused errors.

-- Needed to update login to display errors when not successful.

 ---